 Elements of a Detroit Legal Malpractice Claim

-Malpractice is a form of negligence.
-In Michigan, the law requires the person filing a negligence claim to prove four elements:
+In a malpractice claim based on negligence, Michigan law requires the person filing the claim to prove four elements:

 • Duty.
 Did the attorney have a duty to represent you?
-Did the attorney-client relationship exist?
-If not, what responsibilities, if any, did the attorney have?
+Did the attorney-client relationship exist – and if not, what responsibilities, if any, did the attorney have?

 • Breach.
 If the attorney had a duty, how did the attorney fall short of that duty?

 • Causation.
 What is the connection between how the attorney fell short of their duty and the harm you suffered?
-Courts may explore how the damage occurred (the cause in fact) and whether that harm was foreseeable (proximate cause).
+Courts may look into both how the harm actually occurred (cause in fact) and whether that harm was foreseeable (proximate cause).

 • Damages.
-What did you lose due to the harm caused by the attorney’s breach of duty?
+What did you lose as a result of the harm caused by the attorney’s breach of duty?

-Courts generally begin by determining whether an attorney-client relationship exists.
-An attorney-client relationship typically starts when an attorney agrees to provide advice or services, usually in exchange for a fee.
-While most lawyers use written fee agreements to mark the start of a relationship, a contract doesn’t have to be in writing for an attorney-client relationship to exist.
+Regardless of the type of legal malpractice case you have, courts will likely begin by determining whether an attorney-client relationship exists.
+An attorney-client relationship typically begins when an attorney agrees to provide advice or services, usually in exchange for a fee.
+While most lawyers use written fee agreements to mark the start of a relationship, the agreement doesn’t have to be in writing for an attorney-client relationship to exist.

-It’s often apparent who an attorney’s client is, but this is not always true.
-For example, if a company hires an attorney, whom does the attorney represent – the company or the individuals that comprise its board of directors?
-Typically, attorneys hired by companies represent the company rather than the individuals who run it.
-However, those individuals may be able to bring a claim for breach of fiduciary duty on their own behalf or of legal malpractice on behalf of the company.
+Sometimes, it’s obvious who an attorney’s client is, but not always.
+For example, if a company hires an attorney, who does the attorney represent – the company or the individuals that comprise its board of directors?
+Typically, attorneys hired by companies represent the company itself rather than the individuals that run it.
+Yet those individuals may be able to bring a claim of legal malpractice on behalf of the company.

 • The client fires the attorney, hires a new attorney, or otherwise revokes the attorney’s ability to act on the client’s behalf.

-• The court grants an attorney’s motion to withdraw from representation.
+• The attorney files, and the court grants a motion to withdraw.

-• The matter for which the client hired the attorney (such as to litigate a case in court or to draft a business contract) ends.
+• The matter for which the attorney was hired (such as to litigate a case in court or to draft a business contract) ends.

-Determining when the relationship ends can affect the time limits for filing a legal malpractice claim.
-It can be especially difficult in cases where an attorney agrees to take a case but does nothing.
+Determining when the relationship ends is important: It affects the time limits for filing a legal malpractice claim.
+Yet it can also be baffling, especially in cases where an attorney agrees to take on a case yet does nothing.

 Contact the Sommers Schwartz Legal Malpractice Attorneys Today

-If you suspect you’ve been harmed by legal malpractice, you may hesitate to work with a lawyer again.
-You may question whether your next professional relationship with a lawyer will end as badly as the last one.
+If you suspect you’ve been harmed by legal malpractice, you may be hesitant to work with a lawyer again.
+You may question whether your next professional relationship with a lawyer will end as badly as the last one did.

-Attorneys who focus on helping people injured by legal malpractice do so because they believe strongly in the integrity of the legal profession more than in any one lawyer.
-Legal malpractice attorneys fight for their clients because they know the only way to prevent future instances of malpractice is to secure justice for those who have already been harmed.
+Attorneys who focus on helping people injured by legal malpractice do so because they believe strongly in the integrity of the legal profession – more than they believe in any one lawyer.
+Legal malpractice attorneys fight for their clients because they know that the only way to prevent future instances of malpractice is to secure justice for those who have already been harmed.

-Contact the legal team at Sommers Schwartz, P.C. today to learn more.
+To learn more, contact the legal team at Sommers Schwartz PLLC today.
 Our Detroit legal malpractice attorneys will help you understand your legal rights.
-Contact us today for a free and confidential consultation.
+To learn more, contact us today for a free and confidential consultation.

 A Trusted Authority